opencadc/storage-inventory/critwall/README.md

 # Storage Inventory file-sync process (critwall)

-Process to incrementally sync metadata changes between storage sites and global inventory(ies).
+Process to incrementally retrieve files from remote storage sites.
 This process is a hydrid multiprocess-multithread model: the operator runs one process per Artifact.uriBucket and multiple download threads within that process.